devsecops-workshop/workshop-guide/content/16-acm/_index.md

 After the operator has been installed it will inform you to create a `MultiClusterHub`, the central component of ACM.

 {{< figure src="../images/acm-install1.png?width=30pc&classes=border,shadow" title="Click image to enlarge" >}}

 Click the **Create MultiClusterHub** button and have a look at the available installation parameters, but don't change anything.

-{{% notice tip %}}
-Take note of the `Disable Hub Self Management` option.
-Leaving this set to `false` will add the cluster ACM is installed on as a managed cluster to ACM.
-You might not want this if you have a dedicated management cluster, for this lab leave as is.
-{{% /notice %}}

 Click **Create**.